awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 Your function also has access to local storage in the `/tmp` directory\.
 Instances of your function that are serving requests remain active for a few hours before being recycled\.

 The runtime captures **logging** output from your function and sends it to Amazon CloudWatch Logs\.
-In addition to logging your function's output, the runtime also logs entries when execution starts and ends\.
+In addition to logging your function's output, the runtime also logs entries when function invocation starts and ends\.
 This includes a report log with the request ID, billed duration, initialization duration, and other details\.
 If your function throws an **error**, the runtime returns that error to the invoker\.

 **Note**
 Logging is subject to [CloudWatch Logs limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch_limits_cwl.html)\.
 Log data can be lost due to throttling or, in some cases, when an instance of your function is stopped\.